 Introduction

-A weekend trip to Grand Canyon National Park is one of the easiest ways to experience one of the world’s most famous natural wonders.
-The canyon is विशाल (massive), colorful, and constantly changing depending on the light and time of day.
+A weekend trip to Grand Canyon National Park is one of the easiest ways to experience one of the world’s most A weekend trip to the Grand Canyon is one of the easiest and most rewarding ways to experience one of the most famous natural wonders in the world.

 Even if you only have 2–3 days, you can still enjoy: